Flyers defenseman Cam York out for two weeks, expected to be placed on injured reserve

 The 23-year-old blueliner took a hard hit from Nic Dowd along the boards late Wednesday against the Washington Capitals and did not return.

 Against the Minnesota Wild on Saturday, Erik Johnson entered the lineup alongside Egor Zamula, and Rasmus Ristolainen moved up to play with Travis Sanheim.
+The Flyers won 7-5, while coach John Tortorella noted that his team “defended our [expletive] off,” the loss of York was noticeable.

-The loss of York leaves a gaping hole on defense as he and Sanheim have been a formidable duo since last season.
+The loss of York does leave a gaping hole on defense as he and Sanheim have been a formidable duo since last season.
 The two typically play against the opposition’s top lines and each has a plus-minus of minus-2 — the best among the five defensemen who have played every game.
 (Only two full-timers on the roster have a better plus-minus.)

 And York has been a minute-muncher.
 Last season he was No. 2 in ice time, trailing Sanheim by 74 seconds.
 This season, he was leading the team in average time on ice (22 minutes, 56 seconds); he left Wednesday’s game after logging more than 22 minutes.